 Knowledge is the ability to think about and explore God's revelation, and also to recognize there are mysteries of faith that we cannot fully comprehend.

 Counsel is the ability to see the best way to follow God's plan and make the right choices.

 Fortitude is the ability to have courage and remain strong, even when our faith is challenged.

 Piety (reverence) helps us to be humble before God and be devoted to Him.

-Fear of the Lord (awe) is the ability to be amazed by God, to realize He loves us unconditionally and to never want to break our bonds with Him. (note: original text on Gifts of the Holy Spirit at www.LoyolaPress.com) Throughout your child's life these gifts are ones that will "keep on giving."
+Fear of the Lord (awe) is the ability to be amazed by God, to realize He loves us unconditionally and to never want to break our bonds with Him.

+Throughout your child's life these are gifts are ones that will "keep on giving."
 They are gifts meant to be nurtured by God through you, your child's sponsor and, of course, the Church.
 As these gifts mature, our lives will be fruitful indeed!
-(Read Galatians 5: 22-26: The Fruit of the Spirit.)
-Let's take a break.
-When we reconvene we'll watch a short 9-minute video on Confirmation that was produced by the Diocese of Honolulu. --- BREAK---
+(Refer to Galatians 5: 22-26: The Fruit of the Spirit)